 — KANYE WEST (@kanyewest) February 14, 2016

-While there’s an inherent tension in Kanye on the one hand proclaiming himself as a uniquely gifted genius and on the other seeking out funds, there’s always an element of risk in building a business.
+While there’s inherent tension in Kanye on the one hand proclaiming himself a uniquely gifted genius and on the other publicly seeking funds, there’s always an element of risk in building a business.
 Entrepreneurs can’t be risk-averse.
 Debt is often part of the journey.

-That huge audience means that he can make a virtue even of being in debt.
-Take for example Kanye’s part-ownership of music streaming service Tidal.
-Tidal has struggled to compete in a market dominated by streaming giants such as Spotify and Apple (who offer a similar service at a lower price or for free).
-Not only that, since Tidal’s launch, the application has been plagued with technical bugs.
+That huge audience means that he can make a virtue of even being in debt.
+Take Kanye’s part ownership of music-streaming service Tidal.
+Tidal has struggled to compete in a market dominated by such streaming giants as Spotify and Apple (which offer similar services at lower prices).
+Not only that, but since Tidal’s launch the app has been plagued with technical bugs.

-However, despite this being common knowledge, Kanye’s debt-related Twitter rant (which pleaded for subscribers) saw interest increase so substantially that Tidal has reached the top spot on the Apple free apps chart.
-Which major brand would not want to collaborate with an individual that has the ability to generate such a public response?
+However common this knowledge, Kanye’s debt-related Twitter rant (which pleaded for subscribers) saw interest in Tidal increase so substantially that it reached the top spot on Apple’s free apps chart.
+What major brand wouldn’t want to collaborate with an individual possessing the ability to generate such a public response?

 Kanye’s approach to finance has always been unconventional.
-He’s guilty of some of the most common money mistakes Americans make, such as not finishing his college education and excessive gambling.
-That said, he can’t be accused of leaving the money management to his partner, which is another common regret; Kim Kardashian has reputedly made $100 million from her highly successful app.
+He’s guilty of some of the most common money mistakes Americans make, such as not finishing college and excessive gambling.
+Yet he can’t be accused of leaving the money management to his partner: Kim Kardashian has reputedly made $100 million from her highly successful app.

-Picture: David Shankbone, licensed under Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic (image cropped)
+Picture courtesy David Shankbone; licensed under Creative Commons Attribution-Noncommercial-ShareAlike 2.0 Generic (image cropped).